 Contact us if we sent you an income tax return and you think you don't need to file it.
 We’ll update your details.
-For example, you may only earned salary and wage income and no extra untaxed income.
+For example, you may only have earned salary and wage income and no extra untaxed income.

 Generally, we know about taxed income you received during the year, like salary or wages.
 But we don’t always know about untaxed income.
 You'll need to declare any untaxed income, like from: